Hornbill-Docs/esp-config/esp-config/email/shared-mailboxes.md

 Shared mailboxes are created to allow a group of users to share a single mailbox for both outgoing and incoming emails, all using a common email address.

 :::note
-The first two shared mailboxes are free, but any more mailboxes are subject to an additional monthly subscription charge.
+The first two shared mailboxes are included with every instance.
+Additional mailboxes are subject to an additional monthly subscription charge.
 :::